 The state of the art indexing methods of cross-language information retrieval use dedicated tokenization methods [Hollink et al., 2004].
 Some approaches consider various language-dependent morphological normalization techniques, such as lemmatization or stemming, and other approaches consider language-independent techniques, such as character n-gramming.
 Although approaches to the indexing of free-text are well studied, it is a major challenge how to preserve the document structure, if available, in the index, and how to ensure that the metadata associated with the documents is indexed in separate fields.
+The issue of how to index text from multilingual sources is tightly connected with the method chosen for retrieval, and the reader is referred to the discussion on Multilingual/Multimedia Retrieval below for more details about the indexing of multilingual text.
 As mentioned above, various metadata---both from the original CH documents as well as those automatically assigned by extraction and classification tools---are crucial for providing access to CH documents.
-It is an open question if, and how, special tokenization is required for the specific cultural heritage terminology, and certainly an issue that will be studied in MultiMatch.